mahsanchez/fixed_income_pricing_risk_library/README.md

 *  A Practitioner's Guide to Discrete-Time Yield Curve Modelling by Ken Nyholm
 *  Yield Curve Modeling and Forecasting?: The Dynamic Nelson-Siegel Approach by Francis X. Diebold
 *  Paul Willmot on Quantitative Finance
+*  Stochastics Calculus for Finance I, II by Shreve
 *  Coursera EPFL Interest Rate Models Damir Filipović
 *  Interest Rate Modelling by Andersen Piterbag
 *  Interest Rate Models Theory and Practice Brigo and Mercurio